Random planar maps and graphs with minimum degree two and three: Introduction

 Our last result concerns the distribution of the vertex degrees in random planar 2-graphs and 3-graphs.
 We show that for each fixed $k\ge2$ the probability that a random vertex has degree $k$ in a random planar 2-graph tends to a positive constant $d_H(k)$, and for each fixed $k\ge3$ the probability that a random vertex has degree $k$ in a random planar 3-graph tends to a positive constant $d_K(k)$.
 Moreover $ \sum _{k\ge2} p_H(k) = \sum _{k\ge3} p_K(k) = 1$, and the probability generating functions

-are computable in terms of the probability generating function $p_C(w)$ of connected planar graphs, which was fully determined in \cite{degree}.
+are computable in terms of the analogous probability generating function $p_C(w)$ of connected planar graphs, which was fully determined in \cite{degree}.

 The previous results show that almost all planar 2-graphs have a vertex of degree two, and almost all planar 3-graphs have a vertex of degree three.
 Hence asymptotically all our results hold also for planar graphs with minimum degree exactly two and three, respectively.
-In addition, all the results for connected planar graphs extend easily to arbitrary planar graphs.
+For the sake of conciseness, we will not repeat for each of our results the corresponding statement for arbitrary graphs of minimum degree exactly two or three.
+In addition, all our results for connected planar graphs easily extend to arbitrary planar graphs.
 This is because the expected size of the largest component in a random planar graph is $n-O(1)$ (see \cite{3-conn}).
-We will not repeat for each of our results the corresponding statement for graphs of minimum degree exactly two or three.
+For simplicity, we state our results only for arbitrary planar graphs.

 It is natural to ask why we stop at minimum degree three.
 The reason is that there seems to be no combinatorial decomposition allowing to deal with planar graphs of minimum degree four or five (a planar graph has always a vertex of degree at most five).
 It is already an open problem to enumerate 4-regular planar graphs.
-In contrast, the enumeration of cubic planar graphs was completely solved in \cite{cubic}.
+In contrast, the enumeration of cubic planar graphs was solved in \cite{cubic}.

 The contents of the paper are as follows.
-In Section \ref{sec:maps} we find analogous results for planar maps, that is, connected planar graphs with a fixed embedding.
-They are simpler to derive and serve as a preparation for the results on planar graphs, while at the same time they are new and interesting by themselves.
+In Section \ref{sec:prelim} we review some technical preliminaries needed in the paper.
+In Section \ref{sec:maps} we find similar results for planar maps, that is, connected planar graphs with a fixed embedding.
+They are simpler to derive and serve as a preparation for the results on planar graphs, while at the same time they appear to be new and interesting by themselves.
 In Section \ref{sec:equations} we find equations linking the generating functions of connected graphs, 2-graphs and 3-graphs; to this end we must consider multigraphs as well as simple graphs.
 In Section~\ref{sec:graphs} we use singularity analysis in order to prove our main results on asymptotic enumeration and properties of random planar 2-graphs and 3-graphs.
 The analysis of the distribution of the degree of the root, which is technically more involved, is deferred to Section~\ref{sec:degree}.
 We conclude with some remarks and open problems.